Assistant Professor, Mechanobiology Institute, National University of Singapore

 Mechanotransduction in Tissues Group

 Position can be defined by the use of spatially extended gradients of signaling molecules.
 Since biological processes are inherently noisy, these gradients require mechanisms to ensure that they are precisely interpreted.
 We examine how the mechanisms of gradient formation affect the robustness of the downstream signaling.
-We are also probing how morphogens can be reliably interpreted prior to obtaining their steady-state profile.
+We have also explored how morphogens can be reliably interpreted prior to obtaining their steady-state profile.

 TOOLS AND METHODS